Frankie Laine: Early career and stylistic influences

-Another singer who influenced him at this time was the singer-songwriter Gene Austin, who is generally considered the first “crooner.”
-Laine worked after school at a drugstore that was situated across the street from a record store that continually played hit records by Gene Austin over their loudspeakers.
+Another singer who influenced him at this time was the singer-songwriter Gene Austin, generally considered the first "crooner".
+Laine worked after school at a drugstore that was situated across the street from a record store that continually played hit records by Austin over their loudspeakers.
 He would swab down the windows in time to Austin's songs.
 Many years later, Laine related the story to Austin when both were guests on the popular television variety show Shower of Stars.
 He would also co-star in a film, Rainbow 'Round My Shoulder, with Austin's daughter, Charlotte.

 Shortly after graduating from high school, Laine signed on as a member of The Merry Garden's marathon dance company and toured with them, working dance marathons during the Great Depression (setting the world record of 3,501 hours with partner Ruthie Smith at Atlantic City's Million Dollar Pier in 1932).
 Still billed as Frank LoVecchio, he would entertain the spectators during the fifteen-minute breaks the dancers were given each hour.
 During his marathon days, he worked with several up-and-coming entertainers, including Rose Marie, Red Skelton, and a 14-year-old Anita O'Day, for whom he served as a mentor (as noted by Laine in a 1998 interview by David Miller).

 Other artists whose styles began to influence Laine at this time were Bing Crosby, Louis Armstrong (as a trumpet player), Billie Holiday, Mildred Bailey, and, later, Nat "King" Cole.
 Laine befriended Cole in Los Angeles, when the latter's career was just beginning to gain momentum.
 Cole recorded a song, "It Only Happens Once", that fledgling songwriter Laine had composed.
-They remained close friends throughout the remainder of Cole's life, and Laine was one of the pall bearers at Cole's funeral.
+They remained close friends throughout the remainder of Cole's life, and Laine was one of the pallbearers at Cole's funeral.

-His next big break came when he replaced Perry Como in the Freddy Carlone band in Cleveland in 1937; Como made a call to Carlone about Laine.
-Como was another lifelong friend of Laine's, who once lent Laine the money to travel to a possible gig.
+In 1937, he replaced Perry Como in the Freddy Carlone band in Cleveland; Como made a call to Carlone about Laine.
+Como was another lifelong friend of Laine's, who once lent him the money to travel to a possible gig.

 Laine's rhythmic style was ill-suited to the sweet sounds of the Carlone band, and the two soon parted company.
-Success continued to elude Laine, and he spent the next 10 years "scuffling"; alternating between singing at small jazz clubs on both coasts and a series of jobs, including those of a bouncer, dance instructor, used car salesman, agent, synthetic leather factory worker, and machinist at a defense plant.
+Success continued to elude Laine, and he spent the next 10 years "scuffling": alternating between singing at small jazz clubs on both coasts and a series of jobs, including those of a bouncer, dance instructor, used car salesman, agent, synthetic leather factory worker, and machinist at a defense plant.
 It was while working at the defense plant during the Second World War that he first began writing songs ("It Only Happens Once" was written at the plant).
 Often homeless during his "scuffling" phases, he hit the lowest point of his career, when he was sleeping on a bench in Central Park.